Bad Brake Booster Symptoms and Replacement Cost

 As you can imagine, if the brake boosters are faulty, then braking becomes quite difficult.
 Let’s take a look at some of the symptoms of bad brake boosters.

 The first warning sign of a failing brake booster is when you find the brake pedal extremely hard to engage.
-Since the main function of the brake booster is to facilitate and ease the task of pushing the brake pedal, a bad brake booster will make it difficult.
+Since the main function of the booster is to facilitate and ease the task of pushing the pedal, a faulty brake booster will make this process quite difficult.

 This is because of excess pressure inside the master cylinder.
 This can also result in the brake pedal being higher than normal.

 2. Spongy Brakes or Longer Stop Distance

 As the problem with the brake booster check valve becomes worse the brakes can feel spongy or won’t work at all, the pedal may even sink to the floor.